CyDragon80/node-xml-csharp-cereal/README.md

 This a module to provide XML object serialization in Nodejs.
 It is meant to be at least somewhat compatible with XML from/to the C# XmlSerializer (and DataContractSerializer with a little work).

 This module has no dependencies.
-Other heavier packages might be created that import this module and other dependencies for those who want more out-of-the-box.
+Other heavier packages might be created that import this module and other dependencies for those who want a particular feature set out-of-the-box.

 ## Motivation